TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Pausing solvable streams for clients
     - Do we want to though?
         - Some important public client settings are sent through
-    - We can easily interrupt just the entropy streams and leave server solvable vars and public settings intact
+    - We can easily interrupt just the entropy streams and leave server game vars and public settings intact

 - Disable naming maps "autosave"
     - Otherwise it might fuck up maps, autosave will literally be deleted